 - 2015 – My Favorite Books I Read in 2015

-- What was your favorite book you read in 2019?
+- What was your favorite book you read in 2020?
 What should I read?
-Comment below to be entered into a drawing to win one of the books listed above!
+Comment below to enter into a drawing to win one of the books listed above!

 - As you think about books and reading, what makes a book stand out to you?